TechGrounds-Cloud8/cloud8-Acron0815/Week 4/Opdracht-8-AWS-08 Cron jobs.md

 A practical example of use:

-Sending my Newsletter to Abdeslam, Archana, Aurèl, Ben, Casper, Ismail, Killian, Patrick, Quincy, Rolf, Shikha, Tom and tooin progress kscheng (whoever that is)
+Sending my Newsletter to Abdeslam, Archana, Aurèl, Ben, Casper, Ismail, Killian, Patrick, Quincy, Rolf, Shikha, Tom and to kscheng (whoever that is)